-A migraine is a common type of headache that may occur with symptoms such as nausea, vomiting, or sensitivity to light.
+A migraine is a type of headache.
+It may occur with symptoms such as nausea, vomiting, or sensitivity to light.
 In many people, a throbbing pain is felt only on one side of the head.

-A migraine is caused by abnormal brain activity, which can be triggered by a number of factors.
-However, the exact chain of events remains unclear.
-Today, most medical experts believe the attack begins in the brain, and involves nerve pathways and chemicals.
+A migraine headache is caused by abnormal brain activity.
+This activity can be triggered by many things.
+But the exact chain of events remains unclear.
+Most medical experts believe the attack begins in the brain and involves nerve pathways and chemicals.
 The changes affect blood flow in the brain and surrounding tissues.

-Migraine headaches can be triggered by certain foods.
-The most common are:
+Migraines can also be triggered by certain foods.
+Most common are:

 True migraine headaches are not a result of a brain tumor or other serious medical problem.
-However, only an experienced health care provider can determine whether your symptoms are due to a migraine or another condition.
+Only a health care provider who specializes in headaches can determine if your symptoms are due to a migraine or other condition.

 Other warning signs include yawning, difficulty concentrating, nausea, and trouble finding the right words.

 Not every person with migraines has an aura.
-Those who do usually develop one about 10 - 15 minutes before the headache.
-However, an aura may occur just a few minutes to 24 hours beforehand.
+Those who do usually develop one about 10 to 15 minutes before the headache.
+But an aura can occur just a few minutes to 24 hours beforehand.
 A headache may not always follow an aura.

 Other symptoms that may occur with the headache include:

-Symptoms may linger even after the migraine has gone away.
-Patients with migraine sometimes call this a migraine "hangover."
+Symptoms may linger, even after the migraine goes away.
+This is called a migraine hangover.
 Symptoms can include:

-Your doctor can diagnose this type of headache by asking questions about your symptoms and family history of migraines.
-A complete physical exam will be done to determine if your headaches are due to muscle tension, sinus problems, or a serious brain disorder.
+Your doctor can diagnose migraine headache by asking about your symptoms and family history of migraines.
+A complete physical exam will be done to determine if your headaches are due to muscle tension, sinus problems, or a brain disorder.

 There is no specific test to prove that your headache is actually a migraine.
-However, your doctor may order a brain MRI or CT scan if you have never had one before or if you have unusual symptoms with your migraine, including weakness, memory problems, or loss of alertness.
+Your doctor may order a brain CT or MRI scan if you have never had one before.
+The test may also be ordered if you have unusual symptoms with your migraine, including weakness, memory problems, or loss of alertness.